LoginRadius/docs/content/references/javascript-library/hooks/index.md

 ---
 title: "Hooks"
-tags: ["LoginRadiusV2.js", "JavaScript Library", "Hooks"]
+tags: ["LoginRadiusV2.js", "Hooks"]
-description: "This is a document detailing basic info for the LoginRadius V2 JavaScript SDK."
+description: "This is a document detailing Hooks guide for the LoginRadius V2 JavaScript SDK."
 path: "/references/javascript-library/hooks"
 ---